Solstice Advanced Materials (SOLS) Barclays 43rd Annual Industrial Select Conference summary

 Barclays 43rd Annual Industrial Select Conference summary

-Achieved 8% top-line growth, with double-digit gains in nuclear, refrigerants, and electronics segments, providing strong momentum into 2026 and supporting mid-single-digit EBITDA guidance.
+Reported 8% top-line growth, with double-digit gains in nuclear, refrigerants, and electronics segments, providing strong momentum into 2026 and mid-single-digit EBITDA guidance.

-Nuclear business benefits from unique U.S. conversion site, with capacity sold out through 2030 and a 20% debottlenecking expansion planned for 2026.
+Nuclear business benefits from exclusive U.S. conversion site, with capacity sold out through 2030 and a 20% debottlenecking expansion planned for 2026.

 Refrigerants segment saw double-digit growth, driven by regulatory transitions to HFOs, with margin expansion expected as aftermarket business ramps up.

-Electronics business posted 19% growth in Q4, supported by demand for high-purity materials and a planned doubling of sputtering target manufacturing capacity.
+Electronics business achieved 19% growth in Q4, supported by demand for high-purity materials and a planned doubling of sputtering target manufacturing capacity.

-Defense segment highlighted as a growth area, with next-generation Spectra technology positioned for global military and law enforcement adoption.
+Defense segment highlighted as a future growth area, with next-generation Spectra technology and capacity expansion underway.

-Building materials and healthcare segments remain stable, with potential upside if interest rates fall and construction activity increases.
+Global economic outlook described as stable, with potential tailwinds if interest rates fall and construction activity increases.

 Latest events from Solstice Advanced Materials